safferli/werewolf-wiki/README.md

 # werewolf-wiki

-Files for our Werewolf The Forsaken chronicle, set in St. Petersburg
+Files for our _Werewolf: The Forsaken_ chronicle, set in St. Petersburg Russia.